Lordosis is the inward curve of the lumbar spine (just above the buttocks). A small degree of lordosis is normal. Too much curving is called swayback.

 What to Expect at Your Office Visit

-The health care provider will perform a physical exam.
-The child may be asked to bend forward, to the side, and to lie flat on a table so that the spine can be examined in a variety of positions.
+The provider will do a physical exam.
+To examine the spine, your child may have to bend forward, to the side, and to lie flat on a table.
 If the lordotic curve is flexible (when the child bends forward the curve reverses itself), it is generally not a concern.
 If the curve does not move, medical evaluation and treatment are needed.

 Other tests may be needed, particularly if the curve seems "fixed" (not bendable).
 These may include: